PeriodicSeizures/3dPy/README.md

   Dynamic physics. (jumping, functional collision)

-  Fix perspective near screen border.
+  ~Fix perspective near screen border.~

-  Fix spontaneous freezes.
+  Fix spontaneous freezes (I have found out that this is caused by numbers divided by a small number, like x/.00001, which results in a very big number).

+  Recreate in C++ for Ndless or whatever

   Implement LUT for faster maths.

   *More colors*

+  Divide by 0 errors randomly occur again

 **Patched issues**

   Verts no longer clip when out of view.

+  Fixed perspective -- now looks as good as minecraft perspective

-  No more divide by 0 errors.
+  ~No more divide by 0 errors.~

-  #